 Changing how you speak to yourself, will allow you to create lasting change and help you become your own greatest cheerleader.
 Conquer low self-esteem and self-doubt, while building a life you love.
 Navigate the challenges of life with confidence and optimism.

 F.E.A.R.—False Evidence Appearing Real

 Those four core dynamics, all rooted in fear, are what keep us from leaving a situation we know is bad.
-We have internalized these thought patterns as part of our altered view of reality and it becomes a belief system.
+We have internalised these thought patterns as part of our altered view of reality and it becomes a belief system.
 The same can be said for an abusive dynamic with a parent.
 “I brought you into this world and gave you everything you have.
 You owe me!”
 This programming appears real to us after so much effort by the abuser to imprint it in our brains.
-The very hardest part is that we learn to rationalize the abuser’s behavior to justify our own fear-based choices.
+The very hardest part is that we learn to rationalise the abuser’s behaviour to justify our own fear-based choices.
 We are faced with the choice between the known evil and the unknown afterward.
 That’s scary stuff.